How Long Does a Yeast Infection Last

 Yeast infections, also known as candidiasis, are caused by the overgrowth of a type of fungus called Candida.
 Candida is a natural part of the human body’s microbiome, which includes bacteria and fungi that live in and on the body.
 However, when there is an overgrowth of Candida, it can lead to an infection.

 Yeast infections can occur in various parts of the body, including the mouth, skin, and genitals.
 Vaginal yeast infections, also known as vulvovaginal candidiasis, are one of the most common types of yeast infections in women.
-They occur when there is an overgrowth of Candida in the vagina, causing symptoms such as itching, burning, and discharge.
+They occur when there is an overgrowth of Candida in the vulva, causing symptoms such as itching, burning, and discharge.

 Candida albicans is the most common type of Candida that causes yeast infections.
 However, other types of Candida can also cause infections.
 In addition to vaginal yeast infections, different types of yeast infections include oral thrush, which affects the mouth and throat, and skin yeast infections, which can occur in various parts of the body.